 Since these regulations have been effective for approximately fifteen months, all states should be in the process of implementing them.
-We are aware, for example, that California, a state with 109 federally-recognized tribes, is already well under way with its implementation efforts, having relied on the final rule.
+CILS is aware that California, a state with 109 federally-recognized tribes, is already well under way with its implementation efforts, having relied on the final rule.
 At this stage, any modification of the data collection requirements would be a waste of finite state child welfare resources, which itself is an additional burden.

-These regulations are important to us, our families, and state child welfare systems.
+These regulations are important to us, our clients' families, and state child welfare systems.